MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 #### [Browser](#tab/browser)

-You can view the details of an agent, including its system capabilities, and manage its user capabilities by navigating to **Agent pools** and selecting the **Capabilities** tab for the desired agent.
+You can view the details of an agent, including its version and system capabilities, and manage its user capabilities, by navigating to **Agent pools** and selecting the **Capabilities** tab for the desired agent.

 1. In your web browser, navigate to Agent pools: